brodkemd/UC-Quantum-tools/README.md

 Anyone who wants to contribute to the code, please do.
 Download the code, modify it, and create a pull request.

 ## Available Functions
+- **NOTE:** This package detects if you are using the vscode extension by checking if the ".UCQ_config" directory is in the directory that you are currently running the python file.
 - Functions from `UC_Quantum_Lab.commands`
     - `state`
         - **Description**: Displays a vector in vscode if using the UC_Quantum_Lab vscode extension.
 And no matter where you are using this function it will return the state vector as a list.